↑

 Your favorite organizations need help all year long.

-Think about giving in the first quarter of the year.
+Think about giving your talents in the first quarter of the year.

 winter attitude - 13 Simple Ways to Cure the Holiday Blues